 The actual cost of adding titanium dioxide and zinc oxide to lotion would really depend on what sort of deal you can find on organic lotion and how much titanium dioxide and zinc oxide is actually required to create a safe effective sunblock, which again, no one seems to know.

-Are homemade sunblocks made with titanium dioxide and zinc oxide a realistic option?
+Are homemade sunblocks a realistic option?

 When it comes to price, clearly homemade sunblock is a winner.
 There’s low overhead and it’s a low cost per oz too – most homemade sunblock recipes are well under $2 per oz.
 Homemade sunblock is also very safe from a chemical standpoint.